Headaches can range from annoying to severe and they can occur in any part of the head.

 Additionally, you may also experience discomfort in the upper arms or the shoulders.
 When experiencing such a headache, you shouldn´t lie down on your bed as doing so intensifies the headache.

 People who suffer from this condition experience aching, sharp, throbbing pain at the base of the head in the neck.
-Other symptoms of this condition include tender scalp, stiff neck, sensitivity to light, and pain behind the eyes.
+Other symptoms of this condition include a tender scalp, stiff neck, sensitivity to light, and pain behind the eyes.

 The pain felt in the right side and back of the head is known as tension headaches.
-They may include a tightness of the scalp or the neck.
+They may include tightness of the scalp or the neck.

 If we are to describe the pain caused by tension headaches, they feel like a tight constricting pain that is dull and isn´t throbbing.

-These headaches are usually caused by the muscle contractions in the head and neck regions.
+These headaches are usually caused by muscle contractions in the head and neck regions.
 Many people even develop tension headaches by either driving for a lengthy period or by staring at a computer screen for a long time.